Facial Recognition Technology

 COMPLIANCE

-Adherence to both the mandatory compliances of HIPAA & GDPR
+We adhere to both the mandatory compliance requirements of HIPAA and GDPR.

 ACCURACY